How to Create a Morning Routine for Kids That Actually Works

 “What’s next on your chart?”

-That shift moves you out of constant prompting and into shared responsibility.
+That shift helps move mornings out of constant prompting and into shared responsibility.

 Why a Visual Routine Helps in the Morning